 At the bottom of the 7 mm MAS NMR rotor, a quartz glass window was installed.
-Via this quartz glass window and using a glass fiber optics, the catalyst inside the rotor was investigated by a fiber-optic UV/Vis spectrometer.
-Reference UV/Vis spectra of https://michael-hunger.de calcined zeolite deH-Y were recorded at the reaction temperature prior to introducing reactants.
-In situ UV/Vis measurements between λ = 200 and 600 nm in the diffuse reflection mode were conducted with an HPSUV1000A Fiber Optic spectrometer, an AvaLight-DH-S deuterium light source, and a glass fiber reflection probe FCR-7UV20-3-SR-S1 by Avantes.
+Via this quartz glass window and using a fiber optics, the catalyst inside the rotor was investigated by a fiber optics UV/Vis spectrometer (see "flow probe 3").
+Prior to introducing the reactants, reference UV/Vis spectra of the calcined zeolite deH-Y were recorded at the reaction temperature.
+The in situ UV/Vis measurements were performed between $\lambda = 200$ and 600 nm in the diffuse reflection mode with an HPSUV1000A Fiber Optics spectrometer, an AvaLight-DH-S deuterium light source, and a fiber reflection probe FCR-7UV20-3-SR-S1 by Avantes.